freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/understand-the-hazards-of-using-imperative-code.english.md

 // When you open a new tab at the end Window.prototype.tabOpen = function (tab) {
-  this.tabs.push('new tab'); // let's open a new tab for now return this;
+  this.tabs.push('new tab'); // Let's open a new tab for now return this;
 };